yasmin-atique/Shark-Attack-Project/README.md

 As seen in table 2, the most deadly shark is the bull shark, followed by white shark and tiger shark, respectively.

+## Next steps
+- Assess local bases of sharks researchers from Brazil, to gather more cases and increase confiability of data analysis;
+- Assess shark species' distribution throughout the world.

 ## Bibliography
 Center of Surf Research.
 Most dangerous and aggressive sharks.
 2022.
 Available in: https://centerforsurfresearch.org/most-dangerous-aggressive-sharks/